-Generally, managing a budget for a particular project is one of the core skills that all project managers must-have.
-As a project manager, you need to be confident handling finances and costs so that every phase of the project goes smoothly.
+Generally, managing a budget for a particular project is one of the core skills that all project managers must have.
+As a project manager, you need to be confident in handling finances and costs so that every phase of the project goes smoothly.

 One important aspect of this type of resource is for the project manager to talk to its project sponsors about their expectations for the money that is planned to be spent.
 It’s important that project sponsors have a realistic idea about how much the project will cost, and as a project manager, you can help them do that once you have undertaken some of the planning.

 If you don’t have enough finances for your project then you won’t be able to get everything done.
 It’s that simple: the budget funds the work and when it runs out the work has to stop.
 If they want the project to be completed successfully then it needs to be adequately funded.

 You’ll need to know how much money you are spending because it helps you establish whether you are on track or not.
 Project management software like Schedule Reader will let you easily see what tasks have been completed so you can link that back to your spending and work out if you are progressing as planned.

 Projects also use up material resources that include different materials, supplies, and/or items that are part of the project.
 Assets, or goods, vary from project to project but it’s highly likely that your project will need some kind of tangible resource.
 It’s normally what you use the project budget to buy.

 - Hardware like technical infrastructure such as cabling or switches for the IT equipment

 - Equipment or machinery (which you might hire for the life of the project or buy)